 2. Refrain from using social media to communicate with public employees’ personal accounts about work-related matters.

-3. Be mindful of Open Meetings Law & social media quorums.
+3. Be mindful of applicable open meeting laws and social media quorums.

 4. Avoid First Amendment violations.